Mallory Hagan: 2013 Miss America pageant

 Hagan's introductory quip to the Miss America 2013 audience on January 12, 2013 in Las Vegas, Nevada at the beginning of the on-air broadcast was "Sandy may have swept away our shores but never our spirit."
-During the competition, she performed a tap dance routine to James Brown's "Get Up Offa That Thing" while wearing a two-piece outfit.
 Other elements of her winning wardrobe included a black string bikini and an asymmetric white evening gown by Juan Carloa Pinera.
 She was crowned Miss America 2013 by outgoing Miss America 2012, Laura Kaeppeler, beating out first runner-up, Miss South Carolina 2012, Ali Rogers.
 Along with the title of Miss America, Hagan also won a $50,000 scholarship.

 Hagan was the fourth Miss New York, second New York City resident, and first Brooklyn resident to serve as Miss America.
 Due to the decision to move the pageant back to Atlantic City, New Jersey, her reign was cut short by four months and ended on September 15, 2013.

-As Miss America Hagan promoted awareness of child sexual abuse, and in her first 24 hours, she was in communication with United States Secretary of Education, Arne Duncan.
-Her first initiative as Miss America was to become spokesperson for the IHOP's 8th Annual National Pancake Day Celebration in which they hoped to raise $3 Million for the Children's Miracle Network Hospitals.
 As Miss America, Hagan claimed to travel 20000 mi per month.
 During her year, she lobbied with the National Children's Alliance to restore funding in the 2014 budget for Child Advocacy Centers across America, which she later said that she was "incredibly proud of".
-In addition, she worked with the International Center for Missing and Exploited Children, Safe Horizon, Stop it Now, and Prevent Child Abuse America, and also gave a response on the issue of gun control in which she opposed fighting violence with violence.
+In addition, she worked with the International Center for Missing and Exploited Children, Safe Horizon, Stop it Now!, and Prevent Child Abuse America, and also gave a response on the issue of gun control in which she opposed fighting violence with violence.
 She was derided in the press for gaining weight a few months after becoming Miss America, leading to her becoming a proponent of body positivity.